ArduPilot/ardupilot_wiki/dev/source/docs/sim-on-hardware.rst

 Firmware
 ========

-We provide a pre-compiled binary for Cube Orange at :ref:`our firmware server <https://firmware.ardupilot.org>`.
-It is available only in :ref:`Copter <https://firmware.ardupilot.org/Copter/latest/CubeOrange-SimOnHardWare/>` version, currently.
+We provide a pre-compiled binary for Cube Orange at `our firmware server <https://firmware.ardupilot.org>`__.
+It is available only in `Copter <https://firmware.ardupilot.org/Copter/latest/CubeOrange-SimOnHardWare/>`__ version, currently.

 Compiling your own Firmware
 ============================